Off-Campus Programs

 You will earn one credit for every 25 hours of logged work.
 You may use a maximum of 15 work experience credits toward your Alberta high school diploma requirements.

-Course tuition for adult enrollments is capped at $750 for up to 20 credits of work experience and career internship courses.
+Course tuition for adult enrollments is capped at $875 per school year (September to August) for up to 20 credits of Work Experience and Career Internship courses.

 Enrolling in Work Experience

-- To enrol in a work experience course—like all off-campus education courses—contact your off-campus coordinator.
-Your off-campus coordinator will verify that you have the mandatory prerequisite, and a part-time/full-time job or volunteer placement.
+- Contact your VVS Off-Campus Coordinator.
+Your VVS Off-Campus Coordinator will verify that you have the mandatory prerequisite, and a part-time/full-time job or volunteer placement.

 - Once approved, you may submit your application for work experience through Vista Virtual School’s online registration.